NikhilKonduru8/NKonduru-DevPortfolio/README.md

 # NKonduru-DevPortfolio
-A collection of my personal and team projects, where I work on coding, robotics, and cool tech stuff.
+I am a 13 year old and this is a collection of my personal and team projects, where I work on coding, robotics, and cool tech stuff.